SiouxsieAsylum/Concentration/README.md

 I would say the biggest challange will be styling it in a way that's similar to V. Certain things, like the VHS style distortion can't yet really be done with traditional CSS.
 Also, having the collectiion of affections on the screen based upon how many turns have passed will be time-consuming and a bit difficult to implement.

-## Phases of completion
+## Technologies Used
-  * Placing all items on the page, such as timer, word, and score
+  * HTML
-  * Writing the logic for randomly cycling the words and colors
+  * CSS, including flexbox and keyframes
-  * Styling the distortions
+  * Pure Madagascar Vanilla Javascript